-Lawn signs may be permitted in traditional or designated public forums for special events or occasions where appropriate, depending on the size of the sign and whether any physical damage to campus grounds is likely to result from the use of the sign.
-Requests will be considered by the chief of police or designee in consultation with the University's office of Facilities Management.
+Lawn signs may be permitted in traditional or designated public forums for special events or occasions where appropriate, depending on the size of the sign and whether any physical damage to campus grounds will occur as a result of the use of the sign.
+Requests will be considered by the chief of police or designee in consultation with the director of physical plant.
+The permissible content of the sign is governed by other portions of this policy.

-Banners are allowed in some locations but shall be approved by an appropriate building or area manager, or in an area not under the supervision of a building or area manager, the chief of police or designee.
+Banners are allowed in some locations, but must be approved by an appropriate building or area manager or, in an area not under the supervision of a building or area manager, the chief of police or designee.
 In outdoor locations, special care must be taken not to damage or injure trees.